Boon, Awdal: Demographics

-subclans of Rer Ahamad Yonis) of the Jibriil Yonis, and the Rer Mohamuud subclan of the Bahabar 'Eli, Mahad 'Ase.
-Adding to the cultural richness are the Reer Dudub, Osmangoulo subclans of the Jibril Yoonis and the Hebjire, Aliganoun, Musafin, and Hasansa'ad subclans of the Habar 'Affan, forming a mosaic of tribes within the greater Gadabuursi subclan of the Dir clan family.
+The town is mainly inhabited by the Reer Ahamed subclan of the Jibriil Yoonis and the Reer Mohamuud subclan of the Bahabar 'Eli, Mahad 'Ase, both branches of the Gadabuursi Dir clan.
+There is also a presence of other Jibriil Yoonis subclans and the Hebjire, Musafin and Hasan Sa'd subclans of the Habar 'Affan, all branches of the Gadabuursi subclan of the Dir clan family.